fresearchgroup/Modifications-to-edX-Platform/README.md

 For moodle installation, refer to the [Official moodle Installation Documentation](http://docs.moodle.org/25/en/Step-by-step_Installation_Guide_for_Ubuntu).

-##edX Distributed Platform for Couse Synchronisation
+##edX Distributed Platform for Course Synchronisation

 ###Up and Running with RCMS